Reading: Psalm 79

 Response: Heavenly Father, please forgive my sins.
 Often I have lived according to my will, not yours.
 Forgive my selfish ways.
 May these words of my mouth and this meditation of my heart be pleasing in your sight, LORD, my Rock and my Redeemer.
 Amen.

-Your Turn: Have you confessed your hidden sins to God?
-Have you acknowledged your need for a Savior from yourself?
+Your Turn: Have you confessed your hidden sins, and admitted your need for a Savior from yourself?